Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 8.3 Nursing Mothers

-In general, no adverse effects of progestin-only pills have been found on breastfeeding performance or on the health, growth, or development of the infant.
+In general, no adverse effects of progestin-only pills have been found on breastfeeding performance or on the health, growth or development of the infant.
 However, isolated post-marketing cases of decreased milk production have been reported.
 Small amounts of progestins pass into the breast milk of nursing mothers taking progestin-only pills for long-term contraception, resulting in detectable steroid levels in infant plasma.

 8.4 Pediatric Use

 Safety and efficacy of progestin-only pills for long-term contraception have been established in women of reproductive age.
 Safety and efficacy are expected to be the same for postpubertal adolescents less than 17 years and for users 17 years and older.
-Use of Levonorgestrel Tablet emergency contraception before menarche is not indicated.
+Use of Levonorgestrel tablets emergency contraception before menarche is not indicated.

 8.5 Geriatric Use